oganm/CV/cv.md

 2013-2018 (expected)
 :   **PhD, Bioinformatics**; University of British Columbia (Vancouver, Canada)

-    *Thesis title: Identification cell type marker genes of the brain and their use in identification of cell type proportions*
+    *Thesis title: Identification/validation of cell type marker genes of the brain and their use in estimating cell type proportions in brain samples.*

 2009-2013